hhorus/dataAnalysisCoursera/Rprogramming.dir/README.md

-#This is the different code that is used, written to attend the first part of the course of data analysis: R programming
+# R programming course
+## First part of the data analysis course
 The course consists in 4 weeks

 *Week 0: Introduction